augustoamerico/expenses_fetcher/HowToContribute.md

 - Booleans: parse explicitly ("true/false/1/0/yes/no"), avoid bool("False").
 - String comparisons: use == / !=, not `is` / `is not`.
 - Return conventions: when a method means "no suggestion" (e.g., taggers), return empty string "" rather than None.

+Feature flags and deprecations
+- Prefer gating deprecated functionality behind environment-based feature flags so behavior is explicit and reversible.
+- Current flags:
+  - FEATURES_ENABLE_BUXFER (default: false)
+    - When false/absent: configurations using repository type "buxfer" fail fast with a clear error.
+    - When true: BuxferRepository is enabled (restored verbatim) and can be used as before.
+- Implementation pattern:
+  - Gate usage in src/service/configuration/configuration_parser.parse_repository()
+  - Lazily import the deprecated module only when the flag is enabled.

 Key abstractions to extend (updated)
 - ITransactionsFetcher (src/infrastructure/.../i_transactions_fetcher.py)